 My definition of “important” is the kind of call centers that dominate the consumer experience: airlines, banks, insurance companies, telcos, ISPs, etc. Such organizations all have sophisticated systems where the IVR prompts for information (e.g. member ID, account number) prior to putting you in the queue for an agent.
 Furthermore, the menu options might change based on the info you enter, or based on your caller ID, or time of day, or location.
 You get the picture.

-Visual IVR is a good start
+Web Call-Backs are a good start

 What’s really needed is an intelligent front-end to the call center experience.
 That front-end needs to include basic navigation (sales vs billing) as well as identification (member ID, PIN, etc.) and other information gathering (reservation code, reference number, etc).
 It also makes sense to take advantage of any context that has already been established by the user.
 For example, if you’ve already logged-in on the website, you shouldn’t have to re-authenticate to the IVR.